rachelkcl/ContainerAssign/README.md

 # ContainerAssign
-This project is for Websci 2020 paper 'What a Tangled Web We Weave: Understanding the Interconnectedness of the Third Party Cookie Ecosystem'
+This project is for Websci 2020 paper --
+    "What a Tangled Web We Weave: Understanding the Interconnectedness of the Third Party Cookie Ecosystem"